L-spaces, taut foliations, and graph manifolds: The main theorem

 \begin{remark}Notice that we have yet to restrict to graph manifolds, or even to incompressible tori.
 Indeed, given a rational homology sphere $Y$ that is not an L-space, a collection of disjoint tori $\{T_i\}$ always gives rise to an NLS detected collection of slopes on the boundary of each component of $Y\cutting \{T_i\}$.
-This suggests that the same behaviour for taut foliations and/or for left-orders on the fundamental group should be explored. \end{remark}
+This suggests that the same behaviour for taut foliations and/or for left-orders on the fundamental group should be explored for more general prime three-manifolds. \end{remark}